 Hotels

 Scenic and rural it may be, but the track isn’t cut off entirely from civilisation, with Wincanton itself just over a mile away, and Yeovil and Frome only a little further afield.
 Each of those towns boast their own unique attractions which, in combination with the lure of nearby Bristol, may persuade racegoers to extend their visit with an overnight stay in the area.
-And for those who do wish to tack an extra day or two onto their excursion, there are plenty of options.
+For those who wish to tack an extra day or two onto their excursion, there are plenty of options.

 Closest to the Course